shizmob/arcade-docs/sealy/boards.md

 ## Lenovo E591S/E581S
 Rebranded Lenovo E591S/E581S thin client, sometimes with holes punched on the lid to bolt the RNG board in place.

-Notice that Lenovo E580S (With Intel Celeron processors ?) variations exists, but some claims that they are bootlegs.
+Lenovo E580S (With Intel Celeron processors ?) variations exists, but some claims that those are bootlegs.
 This is yet to be confirmed.

 **CPU:** Intel Atom D525 @ 1.80 GHz

 **RAM:** 2GB, DDR3-800?

-**SSD:** Brandless DOM disk, SATA, 1GB (other variations may exist)
+**SSD:** Sharetronic DOM disk, SATA, 1GB (other variations may exist)

 **OS:** Windows XP Professional, likely pirated

 **Others:** RNG module, bolted on the lid of the case, wired to the serial port on the motherboard with ribbon cable.
 4pin IDE power input.
 Not presented in all games.

 **Known Games:**
-* Tens, if not more than a hundred kinds of lazy assets swapped Slots/fishing tables
+* Tens, if not more than a hundred kinds of lazy assets swapped slots/fishing tables
 * Let's Beat (炫次方) (Jubeat ripoff)
 * Music Marble (音乐弹球) (Reflect Beat ripoff)
 * Free Touch 3 (希力指多星3)